caicloud/cyclone/docs/functions.md

 ## Continus integration and security scanning

-All of the processes in workflow are visible. "prebuild" compiles the executable files. "build" builds the published image. "integration" executes the integrated test. "publish" publishes the image and scans the vulnerabilities. "post build" does some relating operations after image published. "deploy" uses the published image deploy a application to Kubernetes or any other container cloud platform.
-Cyclone can send email to notify the result of the workflow.
+All of the processes in workflow are visible. "prebuild" compiles the executable files. "build" builds the published image. "integration" executes the integrated test. "publish" publishes the image and scans the vulnerabilities. "post build" does some relating operations after image published. "deploy" uses the published image to deploy a application to Kubernetes or any other container cloud platform.
+Cyclone would send email to notify the result of the workflow.
 All of the processes are shipped by container.
-It will wipe off the differences cause by environment.
+It will wipe off the differences caused by environment.

 - Log of the workflow